Angry Chinese take to US embassy social media account to speak out about plummeting stock market - ExBulletin

 Additionally, uncertainty surrounding Chinese markets and trade relations is compounded by the possibility of increased tariffs on China, as proposed by Republican presidential candidate Donald Trump, he said. added.

-In extraordinary message, listed company appears to suggest Chinese investors take a break from the stock market if only for a few days on the occasion of the upcoming Chinese New Year holidays.
+In an extraordinary message, a listed company appears to suggest Chinese investors take a break from the stock market, if only for a few days, during the upcoming Chinese New Year holiday.

 Life is not just about the stock market, but also about parents, spouses, children and friends.
 [We] recommend investors to temporarily leave the stock market, abandon obsessions, change their mood and welcome the new year in a relaxed and peaceful mood, Hangzhou Yitong New Materials said in a comment posted in response to a question investors in an online message. forum organized by the Shenzhen Stock Exchange.

-Note: Editor's note: Sign up for CNN's Meanwhile in China newsletter, which explores what you need to know about the country's rise and its impact on the world.